ccycle/formulative/README.md

 # hstructure

-HStructure is a open-source tool for Structure-Preserving numerical methods in Haskell, supporting ODE and PDE.
+OptDEC is a open-source tool for Structure-Preserving numerical methods in Haskell, supporting ODE and PDE.

 ## Usage Guide